blender/blender/doc/python_api/rst/info_quickstart.rst

 - Create new tools.
 - Create interactive tools.
 - Create new rendering engines that integrate with Blender.
-- Subscribe to changes to data and it's properties.
+- Subscribe to changes to data and its properties.
 - Define new settings in existing Blender data.
 - Draw in the 3D Viewport using Python.